-Under Israeli current tax legislation, the tax rate applicable to Real Capital Gain derived by Israeli resident corporations from the sale of shares of an Israeli company is the general corporate tax rate.
-As described in "Israeli Tax Considerations and Government Programs - General Corporate Tax Structure" in Item 4.B above, as of 2014, the corporate tax rate is 26.5%.
+Under current Israeli tax legislation, the tax rate applicable to Real Capital Gain derived by Israeli resident corporations from the sale of shares of an Israeli company is the general corporate tax rate.
+As described in "Israeli Tax Considerations and Government Programs - General Corporate Tax Structure" in Item 4.B above, the corporate tax rate was 26.5% in 2015 and from 2016 and onwards is 25%.